 Part 2: How to fix “com.android.systemui has stopped” in one click

-As we’ve learnt that Android system UI isn’t responding issue is primarily because of the Android OS updates not installed properly or were corrupted.
-Hence, there comes the need of a powerful Android system repair tool that can help you rectify such annoying errors.
+As we’ve learned that Android system UI isn’t responding issue is primarily because of the Android OS updates not installed properly or were corrupted.
+Hence, there comes the need for a powerful Android system repair tool that can help you rectify such annoying errors.

-To serve the purpose, we would like to introduce, dr.fone - System Repair (Android).
-It is one of its kind of application and is highly recommended as it has proven success rate to resolve almost all Android system issues.
+To serve the purpose, we would like to introduce, Dr.Fone - System Repair (Android).
+It is one of its kind of applications and is highly recommended as it has a proven success rate to resolve almost all Android system issues.

 Phase 1: Connect and prepare your Android device

-Step 1 – Download the dr.fone toolkit over your PC.
+Step 1 – Download the Dr.Fone toolkit over your PC.
 Install it and launch it over.
-Opt for “System Repair” tab from the main screen and get your Android device connected to the PC.
+Opt for the “System Repair” tab from the main screen and get your Android device connected to the PC.

 Step 3 – Next, you need to select the correct information about your device (i.e. brand, name, model, country/region, and carrier details).
 Check the warning down below and hit “Next”.

-Phase 2: Boot Android in ‘Download’ mode to perform repair.
+Phase 2: Boot Android in ‘Download’ mode to perform the repair.

 Step 1 –You’re now required to boot your Android in Download mode.
 Here’s what you need to do to put your Android in DFU mode.

 - Turn off your device.
 Hold down “Volume Down + Home + Power” buttons altogether for about 10seconds.
-Let go the buttons afterwards and hit the Volume Up to boot in Download mode.
+Let go of the buttons afterward and hit the Volume Up to boot in download mode.

 In case your Android has no Home button:

-Step 2 – Once done, hit “Next” to initiate the downloading of firmware.
+Step 2 – Once done, hit “Next” to initiate the downloading of the firmware.